 Supervision and Training

 The supervisor is responsible for proper training and supervision of the student employee's work.
 It is not appropriate and not the intent of the program to allow students to study while on the job.
 Additionally, the supervisor needs to monitor the student's work schedule and academic schedule to ensure the student does not work during the student's scheduled class time.
 Working during scheduled class time, even as a one time exception, is not permitted.
 The supervisor must review the confidentiality standards for the department and college.
-Once the standards are reviewed, the supervisor should complete the Confidentiality Form with the student employee (supervisor and student employee each retain a copy).
+Once the standards are reviewed, the supervisor should complete the Confidentiality Agreement with the student employee (supervisor and student employee each retain a copy).

 A student's employment is conditional on satisfactory performance of the duties assigned.
 A supervisor who is dissatisfied with a student's performance should inform the worker and, to the extent possible, help the student to improve.
 Keep in mind that this is a training program and many times the student's first work experience.
 If a problem persists and cannot be resolved, the supervisor has the discretion to release the student from the position.
 If a termination from the job occurs, the Student Employment Coordinator should be notified immediately...this applies to voluntary termination as well.
-A Termination Notice and Employee Evaluation should be completed at this time.
+A and Employee Evaluation should be completed at this time.

 The supervisor should discuss job performance, attitude, growth, and reliability at least once a semester with the student employee.

 The student work program provides an opportunity to many students to gain job skills and work experience.
 For many, this is their first work experience.
 As such, training and supervision are important in preparing the employee for jobs beyond their college experience.
 On the job training is exactly what the name implies.
 Orientation to the department and job are important in helping the employee feel part of a team.
 The orientation may include the following:

 - Conduct an office tour and introductions, review office hours, dress code, timesheets, office supplies, work space, and breaks